caiks/WBOT02/README.md

 #### video001 and video002

 We made a couple of experiments with capturing frames from videos, `video001` and `video002`.
 The intention was to use the playlist of youtube videos from the [Kinetics dataset](https://www.deepmind.com/open-source/kinetics), which are a set of categorised videos of activities.

-Problem with quality of the videos and difficult to capture a playlist.
-Mention different formats and resolutions.
-Easiest to grab a rectangle from the screen, although the process requires a user to start and end, so cannot be easily automated.
-Ok for the moment.
+Many of the videos, however, were filmed with quite a low resolution and so it is difficult to ensure that low scale frames are such that the cells are not all highly interpolated in any particular video.
+That is, many of the videos are very blurry at smaller scales.
+The capture process itself and automating a playlist were both difficult tasks too.
+For the moment we will concentrate on grabbing videos from the screen and obtaining the videos from high quality sources, taking care not to infringe copyrights.

+#### Records and representations

+Now let us create scaled and centered average brightness records and their representations.
+The `Record` class is defined in the common `dev.h/cpp`.
+It represents snapshot of a frame of given horizontal and vertical lengths or scales (fractions of 1) and a centre coordinate (a pair of fractions of 1) divided into `sizeX` by `sizeY` cells of integral value between 0 (dark) and 255 (light).
+It has persistence methods and a method to convert it to an *event*, i.e. a `HistoryRepa` of *size* 1 of a *substrate* consisting of *variables* for each cell of a given cell *valency* plus a scale *variable* of a given scale *valency*. `Record` has a constructor that creates a black array of cells.
+Another constructor creates a greyscale array of cells from a rectangular frame within a given image.
+Where a cell corresponds to a rectangle of pixels, an average pixel value is calculated.
+The `valent` method reduces the *valency* of a record by sorting the *values* and calculating percentiles, with special handling of 0 (black) to deal with the case of a frame that overlaps with the boundaries of the given image.
+The `image` method converts the record to an image

+#### screen003

 cf CAIKS4 202205211600